 Recently, I was speaking to the same senior executive team and I noticed that the CEO’s actions that day were still the topic of conversation.
 I was curious, so I asked this top-level executive team, populated by highly-intelligent, capable, passionate and somewhat competitive individuals, why this one event had stood out so much for them.
 The reply was that the CEO was vulnerable, showed a belief in the possibility of others, and focussed on solutions over problems.

 In doing so, the CEO embraced a ‘coaching mindset’, a position we at QUT regard as essential to the future of effective leadership in complex organisations.
 Our experience has shown us that the leadership skills which many have drawn upon in the past, are no longer proving to be as effective as leaders are facing the messy and complex realities of contemporary organisational settings.

 Adopting a leadership coaching approach though, can be challenging for leaders.
 It commands stepping into uncertainty and letting go of the reassuring feeling that you have the answers.
 It is about being curious.
 Embracing listening intently over telling.
 Asking what is possible?
 What is exciting?
 And, who can help me?
 Then genuinely partnering with others for maximum impact through intentional action.
 This is the start of great leadership coaching.

 * * * * *

-Please join us for the inaugural Leadership Coaching Conference: Crossing Boundaries.
-The Conference will both explore and model leadership coaching with highly interactive sessions embracing a range of themes – The mind and neuroscience; technological disruption, organizational systems, cultures and values, women in leadership, global and diverse perspectives and groups and teams, which act as boundaries to shape contributions, and in the spirit of the broader conference theme, we challenge you to cross them!
+Fran was also part of the Leadership Coaching Conference: Crossing Boundaries.
+The Conference both explored and modeled leadership coaching with highly interactive sessions embracing a range of themes – The mind and neuroscience; technological disruption, organizational systems, cultures and values, women in leadership, global and diverse perspectives and groups and teams, which act as boundaries to shape contributions, and in the spirit of the broader conference theme, we challenge you to cross them!

 Contact me if you have any questions: Fran Finn email: firstname.lastname@example.org